frances-uy/frances-uy.github.io/projects/sudoku-solver.md

       int row = -1;
       int col = -1;

-      //nested for-loop to find the next empty cell
-      //if an empty cell is found, then the row and column indexes of that cell
-      //need to be assigned to row and col respectively
-      //this tells us the location of the cell that needs to be filled for (int i = 0; i < sudoku.length; i++) {
+      for (int i = 0; i < sudoku.length; i++) {
           for (int j = 0; j < sudoku.length; j++) {
               int cell = sudoku[i][j];